The iPhone X is Apple's now-discontinued 2017 flagship smartphone.

 Though the iPhone X stands up to splashes, rain, and brief accidental water exposure, intentional water exposure should be avoided.
 Apple warns that water and dust resistance are not permanent conditions and could decrease as a result of normal wear.
 Apple's warranty also does not cover any kind of water damage to iOS device, so it's best to use caution when exposing the iPhone X to liquids.

 iOS 11 Interface Changes

-With no Home button, Apple has rethought the user interface on the iPhone X, and made improvements that it believes ultimately result in a more intuitive usage experience.
+With no Home button, Apple rethought the user interface on the iPhone X, and made improvements that it believes ultimately result in a more intuitive usage experience.

-Unlocking the iPhone X is done with a new Face ID facial recognition system, and to get to the Home screen, you simply swipe up from the bottom of the device.
+Unlocking the iPhone X is done with a Face ID facial recognition system, and to get to the Home screen, you simply swipe up from the bottom of the device.
 A swipe upwards to go back to the Home screen works from within any app, and Reachability can be enabled in Settings and accessed by swiping downwards on the bar at the bottom of the display.

 Because of the Face ID feature, all text previews are hidden by default on the iPhone X until the device is picked up and unlocked with a facial ID scan, so your text messages remain private.

 To get to the App Switcher, swipe upwards and then pause for a second.
 With the App Switcher, you can switch between apps.
 You can also swipe on the left and the right of the display to flip between open apps for quick back and forth actions.

 At the top of the display, the status bar that displays time, cellular signal, and battery life is split and displayed on either side of the device notch.
 Swiping downwards from either side of the status bar opens up Control Center.